 Trial Attorney Jobs in USA with Visa Sponsorship

-Trial attorneys represent clients in federal court proceedings, making them prime candidates for H-1B and O-1 visa sponsorship.
+Trial attorneys represent clients in federal court proceedings, making them prime candidates for H-1B visa and O-1 visa sponsorship.
 Law firms actively sponsor attorneys with specialized litigation experience, particularly in complex federal cases, intellectual property disputes, and regulatory matters.
 Your JD qualifies as the specialty occupation requirement.
 For detailed occupation requirements, see the O*NET profile.

 See All Trial Attorney JobsOverview

-Showing 5 of 72+ trial attorney jobs
+Showing 5 of 35+ Trial Attorney jobs

 Have you applied for this role?